 Learning disorders such as dyslexia are considered life-long disorders, meaning that they never go away.
 One treatment that has seen a good amount of success relies on a structured, multi-sensory approach to teaching.
 Studies suggest that the learning process for dyslexics is enhanced when auditory, visual and tactile senses can be combined in one learning experience.
 This approach, developed by combining the methods of Dr. Samuel Torrey Orton with those of Anna Gillingham, has been used for more than 50 years.
 Early detection and intervention is preferred so that young dyslexics can learn to compensate for their disability by the time they reach adulthood.
 However, that does not mean that older dyslexics cannot benefit from other forms of training.
 No matter what age, if you suspect that you may have a learning disorder, and it is impeding your school or work performance, it's a good idea to get tested.

-For more articles on related topics, check out the links on the next page.
+For more articles on related topics, check out the links below.